 A Quick Look at Alimony in New Mexico

 Alimony, also called spousal support, is an amount of money awarded by the court from one spouse to the other as continuing support after the marriage has ended (divorce).
-Under the family laws of New Mexico, alimony or spousal support may be temporary, permanent, or transitional.
-Alimony or spousal support may also be modifiable or non-modifiable as determined by the Court or by the agreement of the parties.
+Under the family laws of New Mexico, spousal support may be temporary, permanent, or transitional.
+Alimony may also be modifiable or non-modifiable as determined by the Court or by the agreement of the parties.

 Spousal Support Analysis

-Many lawyers will give you long-winded explanations about whether alimony or spousal support is appropriate in your case.
-A quick way to assess this is to look at some of the most important factors judges weigh in determining alimony and spousal support:
+Many lawyers will give you long-winded explanations about whether spousal support is appropriate in your case.
+A quick way to assess this is to look at some of the most important factors judges weigh in determining spousal support:

 (1) Length of marriage.
-The longer your marriage, the more likely it will be that alimony or spousal support is awarded in your case.
+The longer your marriage, the more likely it will be that spousal support is awarded in your case.
 The 10-year mark is when many attorneys begin to consider it a “long” marriage.
-Marriages over 20 years qualify for permanent alimony or spousal support.
+Marriages over 20 years qualify for permanent alimony.

 (2) Ability to Pay.
-Even if you have a long marriage, the spouse being asked to pay alimony must have the actual means to do so.
 Even in a long marriage, the alimony award may be non-existent or small if earnings are not high enough.
+The court will consider both the ability to pay and the appropriate amount of alimony based on the facts of the case.

 If you’re in need of an Albuquerque attorney, get in touch with the New Mexico Legal Group team.